tt-isv-org/scc/tutorial/index.md

 In this scenario, we'll learn how to run a container as root, as a privileged non-root user, and as regular user.

-We'll be creating a *Deployment* which has template describing the desired pod/container specs.
+We'll be creating a *Deployment* which uses a template describing the desired pod/container specs.
 With a *Deployment* a *Replica Set* is created to validate the security contexts, start the pod(s) using a service account, and keep the desired number of pod instances running.

 ### Step 1.
 Non-privileged user

 Since the application is intended to run with a specific user ID and other restricted capabilities, we really should use a `securityContext` to request those capabilities.

-This YAML will deploy the same application, but this time we are requesting some specific security constraint requirements including:
+This YAML will deploy the same application, but this time we are requesting some specific security constraint requirements, including:

 * Run as user 1234
 * Create a file system group ID of 5678